sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 ### Stop a Cluster

 Cloudbreak supports stopping and restarting clusters.
-To stop and restart a cluster managed by Cloudbreak, use the options available from the Coudbreak UI.
+To stop and restart a cluster managed by Cloudbreak, use the options available from the Cloudbreak UI.

 **Steps**